 - Expertise – How much experience do they have?
 Do they have expertise in your local area or industry?
-Do they have a track record of results and case studies?
+Do they have a track record of results?

-- Service and Support – Will you have a relationship with an account contact with regular communication and reporting, or will you only be able to put requests into a customer service queue?
+- Service and Support – Will you have a relationship with an account contact with regular communication, or will you have to put requests into a customer service queue?

 - Dedicated Time – How many hours is someone or a team dedicating to your account?